Interstellar-code/taskheromd/README.md

   - Performance optimization patterns

 These project documentation templates can be updated using AI agents for your project.

+## 🤖 AI Assistant Features

+TaskHero now includes AI-powered features via the OpenRouter API integration:

+### Configuration

+Before using AI features, you need to configure your OpenRouter API settings:

+1. Get an API key from [OpenRouter](https://openrouter.ai/)
+2. Configure the settings in TaskHero:
+   - Interactive: Use menu option "Configure AI Assistant"
+   - Command-line: `.\update-plan-consolidated.ps1 -ConfigureAI`
+   - Manual: Edit `taskhero_settings.json` directly

+The settings file (`taskhero_settings.json`) stores:
+- OpenRouter API key
+- Site URL for attribution
+- Site name for attribution
+- Default AI model to use

+### AI-Powered Documentation

+Generate comprehensive project documentation in two ways:

+1. **From Tasks**:
+   - **Interactive**: Select "Generate AI project documentation (from tasks)" from the menu
+   - **Command-line**: `.\update-plan-consolidated.ps1 -GenerateAIDocumentation -AIDocumentationPath "project docs/ai-doc.md"`

+   The AI analyzes your tasks to create documentation including:
+   - Project overview
+   - Component relationships
+   - Architectural patterns
+   - Development roadmap based on task dependencies
+   - Risk assessment

+2. **From Codebase**:
+   - **Interactive**: Select "Generate AI project documentation (from codebase)" from the menu
+   - **Command-line**: `.\update-plan-consolidated.ps1 -GenerateAIDocumentation -UseCodebaseForAIDoc -AIDocumentationPath "project docs/ai-doc.md"`

+   The AI analyzes your actual codebase to create technical documentation including:
+   - Project overview and architecture description
+   - Identification of main components and their relationships
+   - Documentation of key functions and their purposes
+   - Explanation of component interactions
+   - Suggestions for architectural improvements
+   - Code examples and best practices

+### AI Task Suggestions

+Get AI suggestions to improve individual tasks:

+- **Interactive**: Select "Get AI suggestions for task improvement" from the menu, then select a task
+- **Command-line**: `.\update-plan-consolidated.ps1 -GetAITaskSuggestions -TaskIDForSuggestions "TASK-001"`

+The AI analyzes your task to provide suggestions for:
+- Improving task descriptions
+- Additional acceptance criteria
+- Implementation steps
+- Identifying dependencies
+- Breaking down large tasks

 ### Task Template Fields
 The task template includes: